storpool/ixgbevf-udevhelper/README.md

 eth3_vf0_VLAN=1000
 ```

-There is DEBUG variable that if set to anything will treiiger the udev helper script to log more info to syslog
+There is DEBUG variable that if set to anything will trigger the udev helper script to log more info to syslog.

 ### /etc/network/interfaces
 * create configuration for the VF interface

-Please note that the VF interfaces are managable after the pysical interface is up
+Please note that the VF interfaces are managable after the pysical interface is up.

 ---
 Copyright (c) 2015 StorPool Storage AD